 This program is appropriate for both beginner and advanced track Germany speakers.
 Beginner track students must have completed two semesters of elementary Germna.
 Advanced track students must have completed Intermediate II.

 In preparation for your study abroad in Austria, you will work with a Boston College OIP Advisor who specializes in this country and in BC's programs there.
 Your advisor will help guide you through the application and pre-departure process, as well as act as your main contact with BC while abroad.
-For students studying abroad in Austria, your advisor is George Agras.
+For students studying abroad in Germany, your advisor is Larry Pickener.